 The District’s History (briefly)…

 The original facility and district served the core area of the current city.
 By 1965, new development pressure on land located outside of the original core area of the City of Aspen prompted the formation of The Aspen Metropolitan Sanitation District (AMSD).
-The “Metro” district was specifically formed to deal with the sewage treatment needs of the area surrounding the established central part Aspen.
+The “Metro” district was specifically formed to deal with the sewage treatment needs of the area surrounding the established central business district of Aspen.
 Initially those flows were treated by the old ASD facility.
-As Aspen became more “discovered” as a premier skiing destination development began to occur more rapidly.
-The old ASD treatment facility was operating at near capacity at that time and struggled to meet the treatment standards of the day.
+As Aspen became recognized as a premier skiing destination development began to occur more rapidly.
+The old ASD treatment facility was operating at near capacity at that time and struggled to meet the water quality standards of the day.
 The new Metropolitan District had its own elected Board of Directors who set out to find a new location for another treatment facility to eventually serve the current and rapidly expanding “Metro” service areas.
 Many sites were considered and evaluated.
 Property referred to as the “hog pasture” located along the Roaring Fork River below the old Sardy Ranch, was purchased in 1969 as a site for a new “Metro” treatment facility.
-The new Metro facility would be capable of handing flows for the ASD and Metro service areas.
-Flows to the old ASD facility were slowly phased out as they were re-directed to the Metro Plant.
+The original airport, across the highway, was known as Sardy Field.
+The new Metro facility would be capable of treating flows for the ASD and Metro service areas.
+Flows to the old ASD facility were slowly phased out as they were directed to the new Metro Plant.

 In 1984, the two separate districts were merged to form the Aspen Consolidated Sanitation District (ACSD).
 Names of Board members from both ASD and AMSD were drawn out of a hat to decide who would comprise the first ACSD Board of Directors, as all of the current Board members were interested in continuing in their currently elected positions.
-Board members were selected by that draw to two and four year terms and elections followed later on the same schedule.
+Board members are elected to staggered four-year terms today.